Penicillium roqueforti: Secondary metabolites

 Considerable evidence indicates that most strains are capable of producing harmful secondary metabolites (alkaloids and other mycotoxins) under certain growth conditions.

 Aristolochene is a sesquiterpenoid compound produced by P. roqueforti, and is likely a precursor to the toxin known as PR toxin, made in large amounts by the fungus.
 PR-toxin has been implicated in incidents of mycotoxicoses resulting from eating contaminated grains.
-However, PR toxin is not stable in cheese and breaks down to the less toxic PR imine.
+However, PR toxin is not stable in cheese, and breaks down to the less toxic PR imine.

-Secondary metabolites of P. roqueforti, named andrastins A-D, are found in blue cheese.
-The andrastins inhibit proteins involved in the efflux of anticancer drugs from multidrug-resistant cancer cells.
+Secondary metabolites of P. roqueforti, named andrastins A–D, are found in blue cheese.
+The andrastins inhibit proteins involved in the efflux of anticancer drugs from multidrug-resistant cancer cells, indicating potential value in cancer treatment.

 P. roqueforti also produces the neurotoxin roquefortine C.

-However, the levels of roquefortine c in cheese made from it is usually too low to produce toxic effects.
+However, the levels of roquefortine C in cheese made from it are usually too low to produce toxic effects.

 The organism can also be used for the production of proteases and specialty chemicals, such as methyl ketones, including 2-heptanone.

+Recent research has shown significant differences in metabolite production between P. roqueforti populations.
+The cheese-making populations, particularly the non-Roquefort strains, produce fewer metabolites compared to non-cheese populations found in lumber and silage.
+The non-Roquefort populations' inability to produce PR toxin stems from a guanine to adenine nuceltide substitution in ORF 11 of the PR toxin biosynthetic cluster, introducing a premature stop codon.
+Similarly, these strains cannot produce mycophenolic acid due to a deletion in the lipase/esterase domain of the mpaC gene.
+While Roquefort strains show no genetic mutations in PR toxin genes, they still do not produce the toxin, suggesting downregulation of the pathway.

+The Termignon cheese population shows intermediate metabolite profiles between cheese and non-cheese populations, producing low levels of PR toxin, while showing the highest production of MPA-related compounds.
+Non-cheese populations maintain higher metabolite diversity, particularly in fatty acids and terpenoids, which may provide competitive advantages in more complex environments, where fungi must compete with other microorganisms.
+The reduced toxin production in cheese strains likely results from either deliberate selection for safer strains during domestication, or the degeneration of unused metabolic pathways in the cheese environment.